Eshaan-Lumba/FIFAI/index.md

 ## Future Work <a name="outro"></a>

 Building upon our sucessful model, we might be interested in trying to replicate our success for other European soccer leagues like La Liga in Spain or Ligue 1 in France.
 Furthermore, a point of interest that composed a crucial part of the model was the inclusion of a team's winning streak.
 By adding winning streak data as a parameter, we might be able to sucessfully a general model that can be significantly more sucessful than current betting algorithms through the utilizing data pertaining to a team's momentum.

+## Reflection

+Based on our results, we observed that historical data, especially a team’s win streak, is key in predicting the outcome of future matches.
+However, it is not always wise to rely solely on historical data.
+For a test example, we used our model to predict the match outcome between Chelsea and Man United, played on 28th November.
+Our model predicted a win for Chelsea, who had a significant winning streak advantage before the match.
+In the end, the match concluded in a draw contrary to our model’s prediction.
+During the match Chelsea players made some human errors, and Man United’s interim team coach opted for an ultra defensive approach on the day.
+All these factors weighed heavily on the final scoreline.
+Even at 80% accuracy, with our limited data, it is difficult for our model to capture several other factors that determine match outcomes and must be used with precaution especially for betting purposes.

+We have also built a simple web application to test our model on any two Premier League teams.
+The 'app.py' file in our Github repository can be run using Streamlit to test it.

+For next time, we could potentially try building the model solely in PyTorch to perhaps gain a better understanding of the PyTorch framework.
+We could also try building our own datapoints and combining data from multiple other datasets so see if they have an effect on the accuracy.
+This would include datapoints such as expected goals scored, expected goals conceded, current position in the table and an unbeaten streak.
+Furthermore, building a different type/more complicated neural network might have improved our accuracy.

 <!-- ## Literature Review